 The Company maintains an allowance for losses on financing receivables at a level sufficient to absorb probable losses related to its financing receivables as of the date of the consolidated financial statements.
-In determining its allowance for losses on financing receivables, the Company considers the creditworthiness of the receivables in the portfolio based on internal customer risk ratings, collateral coverage and remaining term to maturity, which are reviewed and updated, as appropriate, on an ongoing basis.
+In determining its allowance for losses on financing receivables, the Company considers historical loss rates, collateral coverage and remaining term to maturity of the financing arrangement, which are reviewed and updated, as appropriate, on an ongoing basis.

 Individually identified non-performing secured loans and direct finance leases are measured based on the specific circumstances of the transaction and a specific allowance is established, if necessary.
 Amounts determined to be uncollectible are charged directly to provision for losses in the consolidated statements of operations.
-During the years ended December 31, 2020 and December 31, 2019, provisions for losses of specifically identified financing receivables totaled \$732 and \$11,339, respectively.
+During the years ended December 31, 2021 and December 31, 2020, provisions for losses of specifically identified financing receivables totaled \$0 and \$732, respectively.

 The Company classifies a financing receivable as past due when it is overdue by more than 60 days.
+As of December 31, 2021, financing receivables with an outstanding balance of \$0, \$3,501, and \$245 were between 61-90 days past due, 91-120 days past due and greater than 120 days past due, respectively.
 As of December 31, 2020, financing receivables with an outstanding balance of \$1,716, \$3,854, and \$2,671 were between 61-90 days past due, 91-120 days past due and greater than 120 days past due, respectively.
-As of December 31, 2019, financing receivables with an outstanding balance of \$11,874, \$5,149, and \$10,046 were between 61-90 days past due, 91-120 days past due and greater than 120 days past due, respectively.